 I am very interested in promoting and developing new and more effective forms of undergraduate education, such as Soka’s unique academic program.
 In addition to developing new courses and curriculum at Yale-NUS College and Pomona College, I have helped to develop a number of international conferences on higher education.
-Most recently, I organized a STEM innovation conference in Singapore that featured Nobel Laureate Carl Wieman, and two days of talks from internationally recognized science and math educators.
+In 2017 I organized a STEM innovation conference at Yale-NUS College in Singapore that featured Nobel Laureate Carl Wieman, and two days of talks from internationally recognized science and math educators.
 With a group from Yale University and Yale-NUS College, we developed the Globalizing the Liberal Arts symposium and workshop at Yale University during June 6-9, 2016.
 I also have been on the organizing committee for a series of conferences on the Future of Liberal Arts and Sciences in India, as well as additional meetings on STEM education and Liberal Arts at Pomona College.